-iv.
+iii.
 IAS 12 - Income Taxes

-The IASB has published 'Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12)' that clarify how companies account for deferred tax on transactions such as leases and decommissioning obligations.
+The IASB has published 'Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS12)' that clarify how companies account for deferred tax on transactions such as leases and decommissioning obligations.
 Accordingly, the initial recognition exemption, provided in IAS 12.15(b) and IAS 12.24, does not apply to transactions in which equal amounts of deductible and taxable temporary differences arise on initial recognition.
-The amendments are effective for annual reporting periods beginning on or after 1 January 2023.